 How to find the Trifid Nebula

-From mid-northern latitudes, the Teapot lies due south, and is highest in the sky around midnight by early July.
-Because Sagittarius doesn’t rise very high in our Northern sky, you may have to deal with trees or other obstructions that are blocking your view.
-You’ll want to get somewhere with a low horizon facing South if possible.
+From mid-northern latitudes, the Teapot lies due south and is highest in the sky around midnight by early July.
+Because Sagittarius doesn’t rise very high in our northern sky, you may have to deal with trees or other obstructions that are blocking your view of the southern horizon.

 Star-hopping from the Teapot

 As seen in the star chart above, you can use the stars on the right-hand side of the Teapot asterism to star-hop over to the Trifid Nebula.
 It may help if you draw an imaginary line from the bottom star in the spout, through the middle of the two stars above it.

 You will likely notice the bright nebula known as the Lagoon Nebula first, but the Trifid is just above it.
 Needless to say, this portion of the Milky Way is an absolute pleasure to view through binoculars or a small telescope.